 You will learn several aspects of your chosen field from the beginning to the end of your program.
 Career-focused courses take you through medical terminology, anatomy and physiology, medical office administration, medical insurance and billing, leadership, healthcare systems and policy, healthcare marketing, case and outcomes management, and healthcare finance.

 The Bachelor of Science in Allied Health Management degree program combines technical and medical office training with business coursework.
 You’ll encounter advanced educational opportunities after you’ve already completed an associate degree program at an accredited post-secondary institution.

-Coursework prepares students to be eligible to assume entry-level managerial/supervisory positions in their specific allied health specialty.
+Coursework prepares students to be eligible for work in their specific allied health specialty.
 Technical, office and business training are supplemented with required general education and elective coursework, which are aimed at preparing students for the daily demands of working in a healthcare setting.

 How long does it take to complete an allied health management program?